-If your boat doesn’t have a refrigerator and/or freezer — or you’re looking for some extra refrigerator or freezer space — several readers have suggested the Engel line of portable refrigerators and freezers as an alternative to installing a built-in one.
+If your boat doesn’t have a refrigerator and/or freezer — or you’re looking for some extra refrigerator or freezer space — several readers have suggested the Engel portable refrigerators and freezers as an alternative to installing a built-in one.
 They also make several “drop-in” models suitable for permanent installation as well as very good — and tough — coolers.
 I bought one in the spring of 2018 and love it!

 While they are not cheap, the Engel portables and drop-ins are cheaper than most built-in systems and you don’t have to deal with building a box — which is messy, time-consuming and also expensive.

 Don’t confuse these with 12-volt coolers, like the ones from Coleman that you find in big-box stores.
 These are real, true refrigerators and freezers.

 The Engels are great for full-time refrigeration options and they’d be perfect for trailer-sailors and also some of the “weekender” boats and large pontoon boats with mini-galleys that I’ve seen, too!

 Engel makes a wide variety of portable refrigerators and freezers, as well as coolers.
 They range in size from 13 quarts (inside dimensions 13″ x 7.5″ x 7.5″) running on 12 volts to a monster 80 quarts (inside dimension 20.1″ x 14.9″ x 16.7″) that can run on 12 volts, 24 volts or 110 AC (i.e., on shorepower).
 They now have one drawer model and three front-loaders.
 See them all here (note that you’ll find better deals on all models from other retailers).

-They claim to use about 40% less power than other refrigeration systems and comments from readers have all talked about low power consumption.
+Engel claims to use about 40% less power than other comparable refrigeration systems and in checking various brands I find that generally true.
 Obviously, the actual power draw depends on the size of the unit, the temperature in the boat, how often you’re in it and how often you put warm food or drinks into it.